-January 30, 1996 - Returns to NBA regular-season games for the Lakers.
+January 30, 1996 - Returns again to play for the Lakers.
 In his first game, the Lakers defeat the Golden State Warriors 128-118.
 NBA rules prohibit players from owning a team.
 Prior to his return, Johnson sells his interest in the team.

 October 1996 - Buys back the minority share of the team he sold to majority owner Jerry Buss earlier in the year.

-November 4, 2009 - "When the Game Was Ours," a book co-authored by Johnson and Larry Bird, is released.
+November 4, 2009 - “When the Game Was Ours,” a book co-authored with Bird, is published.